-Westchester Community College is required by the federal government, under the Higher Education Opportunity Act of 2008, to provide all students and prospective students with specific information about our College.
-Use the links below to find useful information on WCC’s policies, cost of attendance, academic programs, and other topics that should help you make informed choices about your education.
+Westchester Community College is required by the federal government, under the Higher Education Opportunity Act of 2008, to provide all students and prospective students with specific information about our college.
+Use the links below to find useful information on the college’s policies, cost of attendance, academic programs, and other topics that should help you make informed choices about your education.

 Graduation/Completion and Transfer Out Rates

 Student Right to Know (SRTK) refers to a Federally-mandated public disclosure of a college’s Completion Rate and Transfer Rate.
 The intent of SRTK is to provide to the consumer a statistic of comparable effectiveness that they can use in the determination of college choice.
 All colleges nationwide are effectively required to participate in the disclosure of rates.

 SRTK is a “cohort” study; that is, a group of students who are first-time freshmen who are enrolled full-time and are degree-seeking as identified in a fall term and their outcomes are measured over a period of time.
 The outcomes that the two SRTK rates measure are Completion (the total number of students in the cohort who earn either a degree, a certificate, or who successfully completed a two-year-equivalent transfer-preparatory program) and Transfer (the total number of cohort non-completers who were identified as having enrolled in another institution).
 The tracking period of the cohorts is three (3) years, at which time the SRTK rates are calculated and made public.